 The term “split attraction model” comes from anti-ace, anti-bi reactionaries.

 This term first emerged in 2015 in a highly specific discursive context.
-Many of the original posts have since been lost to deactivation, deletion, and URL changes, but a friend of mine has helpfully dug up some representative posts that still remain online.
-Here I’ve quoted relevant excerpts from the links:
+Many of the original posts have since been lost to deactivation, deletion, and URL changes, but a friend of mine has helpfully dug up some representative posts that still remain online, and I’ve since tracked down a few more.
+Here are some of the relevant excerpts, with links:

 - “i got a prollem w ppl splitting a complex sociocultural influenced ting like attraction into only two distinct experiences that ppl present as inherently unrelated all the time.” (approx. 3/25/15)